-A quick Google search, Dr. Oz episode, podcast or read of a popular book on thyroid health may even confirm your self hypothyroidism symptoms diagnosis.
+A quick Google search on thyroid health may even confirm your self hypothyroidism symptoms diagnosis.

-Hence, it’s no surprise that doctors of natural medicine, like myself, are quick to consider “thyroid problems” for nearly everyone, easily assuming your hypothyroidism symptoms MUST be related to “mild hypothyroidism,” “subclinical hypothyroidism,” or Hashimoto’s, or thyroid-induced fatigue.
+Hence, it’s no surprise that doctors of natural medicine, like myself, are quick to consider “thyroid problems” for nearly everyone.
+It’s easy to assume your hypothyroidism symptoms MUST be related to “mild hypothyroidism,” “subclinical hypothyroidism,” Hashimoto’s, or thyroid-induced fatigue.
 But here lies quicksand.

 And, lastly, what if you could naturally REVERSE your hypothyroidism symptoms, and get to the root of why you’re really gaining weight, constipated, tired or experiencing hormonal imbalances?

 In order to address the differences in Hypothyroidism, versus signs and symptoms of stress in your body, it’s important to first understand hypothyroidism… and the role of the thyroid in the body.

 Your Thyroid is a large gland in your neck that secretes hormones, regulating growth, cell function and your metabolism (how “fast” and efficiently your cells work and govern your bodily processes).